avifoxi/beatGorilla/README.md

 ### Release 2: Sequence Creation

-Users will want to create their sequences in "one go" by adding multiple sounds and triggers on a single page.
+Users will want to create their sequences on one page.
+Users add a sound to the template, and select which step of the sequence triggers the sound.
 This is an opportunity to create some fun dynamic forms.
 Check these out:

 * [Adding Form Fields Dynamically with jQuery][]
 * [Dynamically Add Input Fields To Form Using jQuery][]
 * Google "jquery dynamic form fields" to find more

-To start and for your own sanity, maybe limit each survey to a single question.
+To start and for your own sanity, maybe each sequence starts with a preset number and type of sounds, and preset steps.
+Create a version using 4 sounds that are samples, and 8 steps.
-Create a version with a single question per survey working first and add support for multiple questions later.

-Surveys should also have an optional image associated with them.
-[CarrierWave][CarrierWave] is your friend; you'll come to love it with time.
+Build out from there.

 ### Release 3: SEQUENCE CREATING